billwear/dpp/README.md

 > dpp - The document preprocessor

 #### SYNOPSIS

-A document preprocessor, styled after cpp, that conditionally compiles documents based on preprocessor directives (currently #ifdefs).
-Written in bash.

-dpp scans a specified input file ($1) for any occurence of a cpp #ifdef with conditional $2.

-If $2 is found, that #ifdef'ed text is included in the text output (to stdout).
+> dpp infile conditional

+#### DESCRIPTION
+> dpp scans <infile>, looking for cpp **#ifdef** directives.
+When it finds one, it compares the conditional for that directive to <conditional> and, if they match, copies all lines between the **#ifdef** and the matching **#endif** to stdout.
+Any lines not inside an **#ifdef** are automatically copied to stdout.

-If any #ifdef is found whose conditional does not match $2, the entire conditional block is excluded from the output.
-All preprocessor directives are removed from the output as well.
+> Any **#ifdef** that does not match the conditional, along with all text contained in that block, is excluded from the output.
+All preprocessor directives are also excluded from the output.

-dpp does not process non-directive lines in any way, only includes or excludes them based on the directives.
-This prevents dpp from distorting or attempting to interpret any mark(up/down) associated with the file's text.
+> dpp does not attempt to parse any of the non-directive lines in the file; they are copied to stdout verbatim unless excluded by a non-matching **#ifdef** directive.

+#### FILES
+> <infile> can be text of any format, containing any markup/markdown desired.  dpp uses the space character to delimit **#ifdef** conditionals.
+Only the first non-space-containing string after the **#ifdef** is recognized; any additional characters on the line, after the second space, are ignored.